zktx-io/multichain-mvr-poc/README.md

 ### 4. TODO (Implement a verification script)

   1. Fetches the registered MVR object on Sui
-  1. Reconstructs the original mvr.proof.json
+  1. Reconstructs the original mvr.proof.json  *(Note: some fields are currently omitted during registration—this will be addressed in a future update.)*
   1. Compares it with the deployed Ethereum contract to ensure consistency

   These steps are expected to help confirm that the on-chain MVR record aligns with the deployed Ethereum contract, strengthening verifiability.